suimin0196/ep-project-whatever.github.io/README.md

 ## Demo Video

-Paste demo video link here.
+Demo link will be here soon

 ## Report

-The final report must be submitted on Moodle as PDF.
+The final report will be submitted on Moodle as PDF.